 Bear in mind that the empty weight of the caravan will be lighter than its weight when you’ve loaded it with a gas bottle and your equipment for your holiday.
 Allow 150kg for the basic items for two people.
 It’s better to carry heavier items in your car if possible.
 The weight of the caravan should be on a plate mounted near the door.

 Locate your heavier items in the middle of the caravan, just in front of the axle.
-You want to try to maintain a bit of downwards pressure on the tow ball (nose weight) – approximately 5-7% of the weight of the caravan.
-Check that you are not exceeding the maximum nose weight of the tow ball or tow hitch by using a set of bathroom scales and a block of wood to measure the weight.
+You want to try to maintain a bit of downwards pressure on the tow ball (nose weight) – approximately 5-10% of the weight of the caravan is good, but check that you are not exceeding the maximum nose weight of the tow ball or tow hitch by using a set of bathroom scales and a block of wood to measure the weight.
 The wood needs to be approximately the same height as the towing drawbar off the ground.

 If you want to import a caravan from overseas you must check that it fits within the maximum New Zealand dimensions.